What is Demography?

 Special GEOMAX demography issues

 Once a year, the MPIDR opens its doors to about a hundred students from schools in the Rostock area, introducing them to the world of demography, and showing them how demography is being studied at the MPIDR.
-Groups of students tour the Institute, visit its labs, and learn about birth, death, and their own lives.
+Groups of students tour the Institute, and learn about birth, death, and their own lives.
 The event is suitable for secondary school students in grades 10 and 11. www.wissenskarawane-mv.de